How to Sue Someone for Slander

 A statement is considered to be slanderous if it:

-• makes people think less of you.
+• makes people think less of you as a result.

-Which courts deal with slander claims?
-Claims have to be started in the High Court, as no other courts have jurisdiction to deal with slander claims.
 Slander claims can be issued online with the High Court, but before that, you are expected to engage in correspondence with your opponent, using the Pre Action Protocol for Media and Communications Claims.
 This Protocol sets out the information that you have to give to your opponent about the case, and also the response that your opponent has to give to you.

-Starting a claim for slander: Because of the requirements of the Protocol, you should start off your slander case by sending a letter of claim which complies with the Protocol to your opponent, and then only if the matter cannot be resolved between you, should you start court proceedings.
-Of course if you are very close to the end of the one year limitation period, you will need to start court proceedings even if you have not yet been through the Protocol procedure, to ensure that you preserve your right to bring a claim.
+If you are very close to the end of the one year limitation period, you will need to start court proceedings even if you have not yet been through the Protocol procedure, to ensure that you preserve your right to bring a claim.
 You should take legal advice as quickly as possible, if you think you are near the end of the limitation period.

 You will need witness evidence from witnesses to the slander, if you want to bring a claim.
 It can be difficult to prove that you have been slandered otherwise, as the untrue statement about you has not been recorded in a permanent form.
 It is therefore important for you or your lawyer to speak to witnesses who heard the untrue statements about you as quickly as possible and to take written statements from them, confirming what was said about you.